 Geometry of a touring bicycle

-Next to a geometry designed for comfort, stability of a touring bicycle is very important.
+Next to a geometry designed for comfort, the stability of a touring bicycle is very important.
 So the geometry is set in a way that the bike can go downhill in a stable manner.
-The front end of the bike is ‘slack’ and usually the wheelbase is a bit longer than most other kind of bikes.
+The front end of the bike is ‘slack’ and usually, the wheelbase is a bit longer than most other kinds of bikes.
 These factors will result in stability at high and low speeds.

 Handling of the touring bike

 Because of the weight of the bike, the long wheelbase and slack front end, the handling of a touring bicycle is not as nimble as for instance a mountain bike or a road bike.
 Manufacturers choose stability over handling.
 A wider handlebar can compensate for the sluggish handling of a touring bike.
 You will gain a bit more control with it on the more technical roads or when you have to evade something or someone.